Controversies surrounding GoDaddy: Verisign lawsuit

 In 2002, GoDaddy sued VeriSign for domain slamming and again in 2003 over its Site Finder service.
-This latter suit caused controversy over VeriSign's role as the sole maintainer of the .com and the .net top-level domains.
+This latter suit caused controversy over VeriSign's role as the sole maintainer of the .com and .net top-level domains.
 VeriSign shut down Site Finder after receiving a letter from ICANN ordering it to comply with a request to disable the service.
 In 2006, GoDaddy was sued by Web.com for patent infringement.

 Deletion of FamilyAlbum.com

-On December 19, 2006, GoDaddy received a third party complaint of invalid domain contact information in the WHOIS database for the domain FamilyAlbum.com.
+On December 19, 2006, GoDaddy received a third-party complaint of invalid domain contact information in the WHOIS database for the domain FamilyAlbum.com.
 GoDaddy wrote a letter to the owner of FamilyAlbum.com saying, "Whenever we receive a complaint, we are required by ICANN regulations to initiate an investigation as to whether the contact data displaying in the WHOIS database is valid data or not...
 On 12/19/2006 we sent a notice to you at the admin/tech contact email address and the account email address informing you of invalid data in breach of the domain registration agreement and advising you to update the information or risk cancellation of the domain.
 The contact information was not updated within the specified period of time and we canceled the domain."
 The editor of "Domain Name Wire" said that since domain names are valuable it was reasonable to expect that the registrar would try to contact the domain owner by phone or postal mail.
 On February 28, 2007, GoDaddy offered to get the domain name back for the previous owner if he would indemnify GoDaddy from legal action by the new registrant.
 GoDaddy stated that the new owner paid $18.99 for the domain, the price of a backorder, not a regular registration.
 On November 2, 2007, Domain Name Wire reported that it appears that GoDaddy no longer cancels domains for invalid WHOIS.
 The editor on Domain Name Wire received a message from a reader who is trying to acquire a domain with obviously false WHOIS information.
 The message from GoDaddy said, "The domain has been suspended due to invalid WHOIS.
 The domain will remain in suspension through expiration, including the registry's redemption period, unless the owner updates the contact information before that time."